 - As environmental factors can influence FOPS it is important to look for possible contributory factors for example social stress.
 Identification of social incompatibility in a multi-cat household is a key step.

 Factors to consider include:

 - Does the cat have its own secure core territory (i.e. own litter tray, feeding area and private space)?

-- Visual access into the home, for example can the affected cat see another cat though a window?
+- Visual access into the home, for example, can the affected cat see another cat through a window?